Margaret Beaufort1

 M, #102733, b.
 22 May 1788, d.
 1 July 1857

-Consanguinity Index=0.0%
+Consanguinity Index=0.07%

-William Pole-Tylney-Long-Wellesley, 4th Earl of Mornington was born on 22 May 1788.1 He was the son of William Wellesley-Pole, 3rd Earl of Mornington and Katherine Elizabeth Forbes.1 He married, firstly, Catherine Tylney-Long, daughter of Sir James Tylney-Long, 7th Bt. and Lady Catherine Sydney Windsor, on 14 March 1812 at St. James's, Westminster, London, England.2 He married, secondly, Helena Paterson, daughter of Colonel Thomas Paterson and Anne Porterfield, on 10 November 1828.2 He died on 1 July 1857 at age 69 at Thayer Street, Marylebone, London, England.1
+William Pole-Tylney-Long-Wellesley, 4th Earl of Mornington was born on 22 May 1788.1 He was the son of William Wellesley-Pole, 3rd Earl of Mornington and Katherine Elizabeth Forbes.1 He married, firstly, Catherine Tylney-Long, daughter of Sir James Tylney-Long, 7th Bt. and Lady Catherine Sydney Windsor, on 14 March 1812 at St. James's, Westminster, London, EnglandG.2 He married, secondly, Helena Paterson, daughter of Colonel Thomas Paterson and Anne Porterfield, on 10 November 1828.2 He died on 1 July 1857 at age 69 at Thayer Street, Marylebone, London, EnglandG.1

-William Pole-Tylney-Long-Wellesley, 4th Earl of Mornington was baptised with the name of William Wellesley-Pole.3 He held the office of Member of Parliament (M.P.)
+He was given the name of William Wellesley-Pole at birth.3 He held the office of Member of Parliament (M.P.)
 (Tory) for St. Ives between 1812 and 1818.2 On 14 January 1812 his name was legally changed to William Pole-Tylney-Long-Wellesley by Royal License.2 He held the office of Member of Parliament (M.P.)
 (Tory) for Wiltshire between 1818 and 1820.2 He held the office of a Gentleman Usher and Daily Waiter between 1822 and 1824.2 He held the office of Member of Parliament (M.P.)
 (Whig) for St. Ives between 1830 and 1831.2 He held the office of Member of Parliament (M.P.)
-(Whig) for Essex between 1831 and 1832.2 He succeeded to the title of 4th Viscount Wellesley of Dangan Castle [I., 1760] on 22 February 1845.1 He succeeded to the title of 2nd Baron Maryborough of Maryborough [U.K., 1821] on 22 February 1845.1 He succeeded to the title of 4th Earl of Mornington [I., 1760] on 22 February 1845.1 He succeeded to the title of 5th Baron of Mornington [I., 1746] on 22 February 1845.1 He held the office of Secretary Embassy and Minister to Constantinople and Copenhagen.4
+(Whig) for Essex between 1831 and 1832.2 He succeeded as the 4th Viscount Wellesley of Dangan Castle [I., 1760] on 22 February 1845.1 He succeeded as the 2nd Baron Maryborough of Maryborough [U.K., 1821] on 22 February 1845.1 He succeeded as the 5th Baron of Mornington [I., 1746] on 22 February 1845.1 He succeeded as the 4th Earl of Mornington [I., 1760] on 22 February 1845.1 He held the office of Secretary Embassy and Minister to Constantinople and Copenhagen.4

 Cockayne quotes from the Annual Register, "Of the miseries which followed this marriage [to Catherine Tylney-Long], and of the subsequent scandals of the deceased's career, it is better to say nothing.
 The vast property he had acquired by marriage and all that came from his own family, was squandered; and, after many years of poverty and profligacy, he subsisted on a weekly pension from his relatives, the late and present Dukes of Wellington", written in 1857.
 Cockayne then adds "among other estates thus sold was Wanstead House, Essx, the erection of which had cost more than £360,000, but (in 1823) fetched only £10,000, the materials being cleared by Lady Day in 1825; also Tylney Park, near Rotherfield, Hampshire."5 His obituary in the Morning Chronicle read "Redeemed by no single virtue, adorned by no single grace, his life has gone out without even a flicker of repentance; his 'retirement' was that of one who was deservedly avoided by all men."5